Laura Philipp: Background, career highlights, quotes

 On competing in her first full Ironman in Barcelona in 2018, ahead of smashing the course record: “I’m going to see how I can handle it.
 I’m really ready for pain.
 I want to do it and feel it and feel okay at the finish line.”

 On that immense, record-busting Ironman performance in Hamburg that followed a similar result at Ironman 70.3 Dubai: “I was in the first half of my menstrual cycle in both races, which is physiologically the perfect time to perform at peak levels.
 I was also able to set a new Ironman world-best time in both races over different distances.
 A coincidence?
 Not in my opinion!”

-On wanting the big one – Kona later this year – after missing the worlds in St George having been struck down with Covid: “If all the things come together, I think it’s possible to win.
+On wanting the big one – Kona later this year – after missing the 2021 Worlds in St George having been struck down with Covid: “If all the things come together, I think it’s possible to win.
 But I know how many other strong women have the same mindset as me going into this race.
 Anything is possible.”